pkitlas/apero-retry/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
 Hi!
-I am a researcher and teacher who focuses on the history of the Middle East and North Africa from the seventeenth century to the present.
+With a focus on the Middle East and North Africa, I believe in the importance of engaging and grappling with our past histories to better understand how we can make a global community of the present.